mantidproject/mantid/dev-docs/source/MVPTutorial/MultipleViews.rst

             super(demo, self).__init__(parent)

             self.window = QtGui.QMainWindow()
-            my_view = masterView.MasterView()
+            my_view = master_view.MasterView()

             # set the view for the main window
             self.setCentralWidget(my_view)
             self.setWindowTitle("view tutorial")

-You may notice that this main does not incorporate our Presenter.
+You may notice that this main does not incorporate the Presenter.
-Now that we have embedded our two views into masterView, Presenter should also be split in the same way.
+Now that we have embedded our two views into MasterView, Presenter should also be split in the same way.